How to choose an international school in Singapore for young students?

 Singapore ACS International School (ACSI)

-Founded in 2005, Singapore ACSI was owned by the Methodist Church of Singapore.
+Founded in 2005, Singapore ACSI is owned by the Methodist Church of Singapore.
 It is also one of the six schools under ACSI with a long history.
-The first school was founded in 1886, with 1,000 students from more than 20 countries.
+The first ACS school was founded in 1886, with 1,000 students from more than 20 countries.
 ACSI offers courses for Year 1 to 6, IGCSE courses for Year 3 and 4 and IB Diploma courses for Year 5 to 6.

 3